scottaw66/scottwillsey/src/content/posts/moom4.md

 ---
 title: "Moom 4"
-description: Mac window management tools are a dime a dozen, but Moom 4 stands out its versatility and for being fun to use.
+description: Mac window management tools are a dime a dozen, but Moom 4 stands out for its versatility and for being fun to use.
 date: "2024-09-09T05:00:00-08:00"
 keywords: ["apps", "mac", "moom", "finder"]
 cover: "../../assets/images/covers/macseries.png"